SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 This query consists of 1 phrase.
 The general structure is *action + education/awareness/capacity + climate mit/adapt/red/warning*

 Interpretation of what should be considered as contributing to raising "human and institutional capacity" is challenging - according to the UNDG definition, it concerns anything that would increase the ability of people and institutions to successfully manage the situation.
 We have interpreted this to include improvements in areas such as technology, infrastructure, research, skills, and knowledge.
+Awareness is included in some definitions.
-* Definition of "capacity" : "[...] the ability of people, organizations and society as a whole to manage their affairs successfully" (<a id="UNDGcapacity">[United Nations Development Group 2017](#f2)</a>).
+* Definition of "capacity": "[...] the ability of people, organizations and society as a whole to manage their affairs successfully" (<a id="UNDGcapacity">[United Nations Development Group 2017](#f2)</a>).
-* Definition of "capacity development" : "the process whereby people, organizations and society as a whole unleash, strengthen, create, adapt, and maintain capacity over time, in order to achieve development results" (<a id="UNDGcapacity">[United Nations Development Group 2017](#f2)</a>).
+* Definition of "capacity development": "the process whereby people, organizations and society as a whole unleash, strengthen, create, adapt, and maintain capacity over time, in order to achieve development results" (<a id="UNDGcapacity">[United Nations Development Group 2017](#f2)</a>).
+* "Awareness raising and knowledge building about the expected impacts of a changing climate and the need to adapt are normally starting point of capacity building efforts".
+(On capacity building for adaptation; <a id="climateADAPT">[Climate-ADAPT 2019](#f6)</a>).

 For the *climate* terms, we include general terms about climate change mitigation/ adaption/ impact reduction/ early warning as well as the reduction of greenhouse gases (as a main method of climate change mitigation).